NSF NeuroRET Project

 Research Experiences for Teachers in Neural Science or Neural Engineering (2019-24)

-Now seeking applications for Summer 2024 program
+Now seeking applications for Summer 2024 program - Project Coordination Website

-Duration: Six weeks: TBD XX June, Monday - XX July, Friday
+Duration: Six weeks: 17 June, Monday - 26 July, Friday

-Application deadline: Extended to June 10, 2023
+Application deadline: June 15, 2024

 An opportunity to collaborate with graduate/undergraduate students in on-going ‘neuro’ research led by leading faculty with a wide range of expertise in neuroscience and neural engineering.
 These faculty may be in Engineering, Biology, Psychology, Veterinary Medicine or School of Medicine.
+Note that Neuroscience and Engineering are state standards in Missouri and many other states, following their inclusion in the revised Next Generation State Standards (NGSS).

 Applicants must be citizens or permanent residents of the U.S, residing in schools within driving distance of the Columbia campus.
 Accommodation is entirely the responsibility of the applicant, and MU will not be involved in any way.